-The Ministry of Justice is currently consulting on the creation of independent medical panels to support better diagnosis of possible whiplash injuries.
-In addition, the consultation also looks at whether the small claims track threshold for damages for personal injury claims arising from road traffic accidents should be raised.
+The Ministry of Justice undertook a consultation on the creation of independent medical panels to support better diagnosis of possible whiplash injuries.
+In addition, the consultation looked at whether the small claims track threshold for damages for personal injury claims arising from road traffic accidents should be raised.

 On 15 March, shortly after the Ministry of Justice consultation closed, The Transport Committee announced its own enquiry into whiplash which reported on 31 July 2013.